 Noise Trading – Pays attention to news headlines and reacts to company announcements.
 This type of trading capitalizes on the overall market overreacting to news events.
 Traders will see news events and trade the large swings in prices.
 This trading focuses on the overall market buying on greed and selling on fear.

 Momentum Trading – This is generally a mix of the two other types.
 It uses technical charts to identify trends in price and overall direction of a stock and ride the established wave so to speak.
-A momentum trader looks for small deviance in price to enter a trade expecting the trade to overall follow an established pattern in price.
+A momentum trader looks for small deviance at price to enter a trade expecting the trade to overall follows an established pattern in price.
 The example below shows where a momentum trader may enter a trade based on an assumption in direction.

 What Is Investing?